Milivoje Blaznavac: Regent of Prince Milan

 After the assassination of Prince Mihailo on 29 May 1868, the government planned that the Grand National Assembly should elect a new ruler.
 However, Blaznavac staged a coup d'état with the help of the Belgrade garrison and proclaimed Milan Obrenović, the fourteen-year-old grandson of Prince Miloš's brother Jevrem, the new prince.

 As Milan was a minor, Blaznavac served as his regent together with Jovan Gavrilović and the moderately liberal Jovan Ristić.
 Taking advantage of the regency, Ristić promulgated a new constitution in 1869 which gave greater power to the National Assembly.
 This way, he outmaneuvered Blaznavac and minimized the influence of the officer corps who were loyal to him.
 Ristić was also successful in curbing Blaznavac's staunchly pro-Austrian foreign policy and creating deeper ties to Russia, with the goal of balancing between the two.

 Premiership and death

 After Prince Milan came of age in 1872, he was unhappy with Ristić for his role in promulgating the new constitution.
 He made Blaznavac the first-ever General in the Serbian army, as well as his Prime Minister in late 1872, which however turned out to be short-lived.

 Blaznavac died suddenly of a heart attack on 5 April 1873.
 However, Slobodan Jovanović records his cause of death as Ludwig's angina, a curable condition which was probably left untreated by his insufficiently educated doctor.
 He was buried in the family tomb of Jevrem Obrenović in Rakovica.

 Personal life

 Blaznavac was married to Katarina Konstantinović, former fiancée of Prince Mihailo Obrenović.
 Blaznavac was a suitor for Katarina's hand even before Prince Mihailo began to show an interest in her.
 The two had a son named Vojislav Blaznavac, a cavalry Colonel.

+In popular culture

+In Svetozar Marković, a 1980 feature film and 1981 miniseries directed by Eduard Galić depicting the life of early Serbian socialist thinker Svetozar Marković, Blaznavac is portrayed by Dušan Janićijević.

+In Because My Thoughts Are Struggling (2023), a historical drama film directed by Milorad Milinković, Blaznavac is portrayed by Nebojša Dugalić.